Mngrx/shopping-cart/README.md

 There is some diagrams in [docs folder](https://github.com/Mngrx/shopping-cart/tree/main/docs).

+### OpenAPI documentation

+With the application running, it is possible to access the [OpenAPI documention](http://localhost:8880/api/documentation).

 ## Testing with Postman

 With the application runnig, you can use Postman to load the collection located in `./postman/app_collection.json`.